JaWalkery/PHENet/README.md

 This project provides the code and results for 'Pathology-Guided Heterogeneous Expert Network with Optimal Transport Alignment for Brain Tumor Segmentation',
 # Requirements
 Python 3.10, Pytorch 1.13+, Cuda 10.2+,  <br>
-If anything goes wrong with the environment, please check requirements.txt for details.
+If anything goes wrong with the environment, please check requirements for details.

 # Architecture and Details
    ![image](https://github.com/JaWalkery/PHENet/blob/main/PHENet/tu1_clean_render-1.png)